Grow your business and manage your cash flow

 The purpose of your commercial property loan will affect how your loan is assessed:

-• Investment (low risk): To buy or refinance a commercial property that will be leased.
+- Investment (low risk): To buy or refinance a commercial property that will be leased.

-• Owner occupied (medium risk): To buy or refinance a commercial property that is leased to or occupied by your own business.
+Owner occupied (medium risk): To buy or refinance a commercial property that is leased to or occupied by your own business.- Working capital (high risk): Financing the day to day operations of your business or liquidity shortfalls.

-• Other purposes: All other commercial, business or investment purposes are considered on a case by case basis, e.g. buying an insurance broking practice.
+commercial , business or investment purposes are considered on a case by case basis, e.g. buying an insurance broking practice.

 Remember, it isn’t what your commercial property loan is secured on that determines the purpose but what your loan is used for.